-- 1. If a student fails an academic class in a year, the student is permitted to "double up" on these credits in subsequent years in order to meet graduation requirements. - 2.
+- 1. If a student fails an academic class in a year, the student is permitted to "double up" on these credits in subsequent years in order to meet graduation requirements.
+Please note: a PE class that is failed during 1st semester may NOT be made up during the 2nd semester of the same school year.
+Similar to academic classes, a student is permitted to "double up" on a PE class in subsequent school years. - 2.
 Summer school information is available in the guidance office.
 It is your responsibility to see your counselor for credit evaluation and make ups. - 3.
 Please refer to the Student Handbook for information on the school district's retention policy.